-To enter university you need to have a diploma equal to Abitur in Germany.
+To enter university, you must have a diploma equal to Abitur in Germany.
 Abitur means 12 or 13 years of school (depending on the state).

-At some universities, you need proficiency in German corresponding to level B2, at others, a corresponding level of C1.
-My university in Austria asked for B2 level.
-For level C1 certificates of all these tests will fits into Austrian requirements:
+At some universities, you need proficiency in German corresponding to level B2; at others, a corresponding level of C1.
+My university in Austria asked for a B2 level.
+For level C1 certificates of all these tests will fit into Austrian requirements: